yellow-billed-jacamar-1600

 Yellow-billed Jacamar

-Habitat: Yellow-billed Jacamars are typically found in tropical lowland forests, including both primary and secondary forests.
+Habitat: Yellow-billed Jacamars are found in tropical lowland forests, including both primary and secondary forests.
 They prefer areas with open spaces and nearby water sources, such as streams or rivers.
-These birds are generally found in humid and dense forests, where they forage for insects by perching on branches and darting out to catch their prey.
+These birds are found in humid and dense forests, where they forage for insects by perching on branches and darting out to catch their prey.

-Behavior: Yellow-billed Jacamars are primarily insectivores, feeding on a diet of insects such as beetles, dragonflies, and butterflies.
+Behavior: Yellow-billed Jacamars are insectivores, feeding on a diet of insects such as beetles, dragonflies, and butterflies.
 They are often solitary or seen in pairs, and they are known for their distinctive call, which is a series of rapid, high-pitched notes.
 These birds are not known for their vocalizations and are more commonly observed quietly perched while hunting for prey.

-Breeding: During the breeding season, Yellow-billed Jacamars construct their nests in burrows dug into the earth, typically on steep riverbanks.
+Breeding: During the breeding season, Yellow-billed Jacamars construct their nests in burrows dug into the earth on steep riverbanks.
 The female lays a small clutch of eggs, which are then incubated for several weeks before hatching.
 Both parents participate in feeding and caring for the young until they are fledged and ready to leave the nest.

 MALE